Background

 Contemporary and historical records held by various governments and agencies — such as archives, libraries, and registries (births, deaths, and marriages) — as well as in private collections are vital resources for Stolen Generations survivors and their families.

-Access to records can give survivors information they need to identify and (re)connect with family, culture, and Country.
-Records can shed light on often-missing context to people’s personal and family histories.
+These records can give survivors information they need to identify and (re)connect with family, culture, and Country, and can help shed light on often-missing context to peoples personal and family histories.

 Timely and culturally appropriate access to records is an essential component of healing for many Stolen Generations survivors.
 The Healing Foundation outlines a best practice approach to records access that prioritises survivor needs and cultural safety.

-• Consistent and prioritised access across jurisdictions under permissive access principles, including: standardised application processes, expedited timeframes, waiving of fees, access to restricted records, transparent redactions, and trauma-informed return of records
+Consistent and prioritised access across jurisdictions and agencies, including: standardised application processes, expedited timeframes, waiving of fees, access to restricted records, transparent redactions, and trauma-informed return of records

 • Access to private collections